The shape distribution of superclusters in SDSS DR 12: Studying supercluster morphology using Shapefinders

 \subsection{Adaptive density threshold case}

 An alternative to fixing a density threshold for all superclusters, along with a need to justify the selection of a specific one, is to try to devise a rule to find a border condition for each \scl separately.
 This is akin to watershed methods used to determine large-scale voids \citep{Platen:2007,Nadathur:2014}.
-While not as detailed in drawing structure boundaries as those mentioned, we implement a scheme to derive an individual threshold for all superclusters.
+While not as detailed in drawing structure boundaries as those mentioned, we implement an adaptive scheme to derive individual thresholds for all superclusters.
 Closely following \cite{Juhan_thesis, Liivamagi:2010jg}, the adaptive threshold method is briefly described below.

 \begin{itemize} \item We scan the density field at multiple thresholds, spaced linearly by $\Delta D$ in the interval $\dthmin \leq \dth \leq \dthmax$.